Police: Shooting of Dallas transgender woman was hate crime

 Police are searching for a red, four-door pickup with large rims.

-The shooting comes after two men were arrested in June in separate killings of transgender women.
+The shooting comes after two men were arrested in June in separate Texas killings of transgender women.

 A 22-year-old man is accused of killing a woman and dumping her body in a Dallas lake.
-A 33-year-old man, meanwhile, is accused in the deaths of three women , including one who was transgender.
+A 33-year-old man is accused in the deaths of three women , including one who was transgender.

 Sign up for Daily Newsletters